OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 As it is an example, it is a dynamically loaded `forwarder`.

 #### Small display "On Top"
-Same as above, but attached on top of the Raspberry PI.
+Same as above (SSD1306), but attached on top of the Raspberry PI.
 Using here the I<small><sup>2</sup></small>C interface.

   ![Small Screen](./docimages/small.screen.jpg)

- Another interesting feature: In case you want to run - for tests for example - somewhere else than on the Raspberry PI, then the OLED Display would not work.
+ _Another interesting feature_: In case you want to run - for tests for example - somewhere else than on the Raspberry PI, then the OLED Display would not work.
   In this case, it is automatically substituted to a Swing panel:

   ![Substituted Swing Led Panel](./docimages/substitute.png)